Women in World War II

 Women took on many different roles during World War II, including as combatants and workers on the home front.
-The war involved global conflict on an unprecedented scale; the absolute urgency of mobilizing the entire population made the expansion of the role of women inevitable, although the particular roles varied from country to country.
+The war involved global conflict on an unprecedented scale; the absolute urgency of mobilizing the entire population made the expansion of the role of women inevitable, although the particular roles varied from country.
 Millions of women of various ages were injured or died as a result of the war.